Subscribe to stay updated

 This diminishes the effect of one of the most potent forms of marketing - Word of mouth marketing.

-But by writing a handwritten note for your marketplace purchases, you literally put your brand name in the hand of your customer.
+A handwritten note for your marketplace purchases puts your brand name in the hand of your customer.

 You increase your chances of your brand name being remembered by your satisfied customer.